newtreenoh/etch-a-sketch/README.md

 - Multiple Options: Hold down the "Ctrl" key while clicking on any of the above buttons to enable multiple options at once.

 ## Contributing
-This project is not open for contributions as of now.
+Please note that this project is not currently open for contribution.
+However, if you have any suggestions or feedback for the project, feel free to get in touch.